-We are grateful to Shai Evra, Alex Kontorovich, Winnie Li, Doron Puder and Peter Sarnak for helpful discussions and suggestions.
+We are grateful to Shai Evra, Mark Goresky, Alex Kontorovich and Winnie Li for helpful discussions and suggestions.
 The first author was supported by the ERC and by the Israel Science Foundation.
 The second author was supported by The Fund for Math and by NSF grant DMS-1128155, and is grateful for the hospitality of the Institute for Advanced Study. \end{acknowledgement*}